When I was preparing for my tour in Egypt, I had so many questions about what to pack.

 - Hand sanitizer (crucial for bathrooms in Egypt)

-- Toiletries like sunscreen, shampoo/conditioner, solution, and moisturizer (OMG bring a good moisturizer or lotion – it is SO DRY in Egypt!)
+- Toiletries like sunscreen, solution, and moisturizer (OMG bring a good moisturizer or lotion – it is SO DRY in Egypt!)

 - First aid kit with Band-Aids, motion sickness pills, pain killers, Imodium, and (and I sadly needed some of this – our group passed around a stomach bug!)